Therapists meeting the criteria for listing (see below) may apply to join the directory by completing this Google form at any time during the year.

 No. It is not expected that therapists exclusively provide DBT with everyone they serve in their practice.
 There are certainly other effective evidence-based treatments.
 The TADBiT Directory lists providers who can and are committed to doing comprehensive DBT (all five functions) when that is indicated.

 What if I can’t find a DBT team to join?

 Please go to the website, triangleareadbt.com/dbt-teams, and contact Eric Gadol who will assist you in this process.
 We have also created a list of intensively trained DBT therapists who can be contracted to come to your site and provide leadership/training to your team.

 I don’t have the introductory training yet, when will the next TADBiT introductory trainings be offered?

 And why do I need the introductory training in DBT?

 Many find DBT very challenging to learn with its detailed application of the principles of dialectics, behaviorism, validation, mindfulness, and structured treatment of target behaviors.
 Each of these can be a course in itself!
 There is so much to learn and its easy to lose the forest for the trees.

-The Introductory 2-Day (or 8 Session) Training is designed to provide a sense of the "forest," how to think dialectically while paying attention to the context, function and reinforcers of behavior in a validating way, encouraging mindfulness as a way of being and a way of intervening with target behaviors (often in ourselves, as well as our clients).
+The Introductory 2 Day or 8 Session Training in DBT (Linehan model) is designed to provide a sense of the "forest," how to think dialectically while paying attention to the context, function and reinforcers of behavior in a validating way, encouraging mindfulness as a way of being and a way of intervening with target behaviors (often in ourselves, as well as our clients).

 What are the five functions of DBT?

-The TADBiT Therapist Directory will assist consumers with finding a therapist who provides Dialectical Behavior Therapy as a comprehensive behavioral treatment that serves five functions.
+The TADBiT Therapist Directory will assist consumers with finding a therapist who provides Dialectical Behavior Therapy in the Linehan model with comprehensive behavioral treatment that serves five functions.

 · First, DBT therapists help enhance the capabilities of their clients who lack needed behavioral skills.